Apps

 For Long Break to work you would need to start/stop the timer from the notification popup.
 If you stop the timer manually, it will reset the count sessions and will start over.

-Please note that if you have built-in notification sound enabled in Windows already, the notification will play both sounds so it is best to have just one option enabled.
+If you have built-in notification sound enabled in Windows already, the notification will play both sounds so it’s best to have just one option enabled.

 Disable/enable notification sound on Windows by going to Settings>System>Notifications & actions then click on the Google Chrome icon (note: this switch should still be set to ON) and switch off or on Play sound when the notification arrives.